 Last, but not least, here are my four upcycled whiskey barrel totes.
 Two of them are larger size and are perfect for most any spot inside or out.
 I’ve tucked a bit of firewood in and have it on my family room fireplace.

-If you look close, you can see how I flipped each stave to give it a woven effect.
-While the tote can be used for wood, it can also serve as a centerpiece, or even a planter in different form.
+If you look closely, you can see how I flipped each stave to give it a woven effect.
+Additionally, while the tote can be used for wood, it can also serve as a centerpiece, or even a planter in different form.